- Who can attend the Gender Odyssey conference?

 17. I can’t make it, can I transfer my registration to someone I know?

 Yes, you can.
 Email us and we’ll be able to make the switch for you through July 6, 2014.
-Note: The recipient will also need to fill out a registration form by July 27, 2014, including a notation regarding the transfer.
+Note: The recipient will also need to fill out a registration form at the door, including a notation regarding the transfer.

 18. Can I get a refund if I need to cancel?